Julellisg/Python-Flask-Demo/README.md

 - Reference: https://opentelemetry.io/docs/instrumentation/python/

 ## Report
+The report for this question can be found [here](https://github.com/Julellisg/Python-Flask-Demo/blob/main/Report.pdf).

 ## Summary of the Assignment
 Below will provide a short overview of what was done for each part of Question 2.